aditya-malte/Simple-LP1-Codes/README.md

 # Simple LP1 Codes
 This is a repo that provides simple implementations of LP1 codes.
-Codes will be uploaded as practiced(by me)

 Left:
 1) mpi Breadth First search
-2) OpenMP Merge sort
-3) Alpha Beta pruning
+2) Alpha Beta pruning
-4) Hadoop
+3) Hadoop

 (Some other codes are very trivial to implement and are almost repetitve, hence left out)